-Natural Light Portraiture | Simple Portraits Using Window Light
+Tutorial 1 | Simple Portraits Using Window Light by Irene Rudnyk

 Irene Rudnyk has created a stunning portfolio and amassed a substantial social media following by taking vivid and beautifully composed portraits.
-The natural light photographer can be found on her Youtube page offering quick and easy insights into her process that consists minimal gear, makeup, and everyone’s old friend, Sol.
+The natural light photographer can be found on her Youtube page offering quick and easy insights into her process that consists of minimal gear, makeup, and everyone’s old friend, Sol.

 In one of her latest BTS videos, she gives us another look at how to effectively use window light to capture ethereal portraits.
 If you don’t want or need a shoot complicated by power settings, ratios, and light metering, this is a video for you.